 You may have a small dressing to cover the wounds for a day or so after the procedure.
 The nursing team will teach you how to look after this.

 You may feel a bit sore and bruised for a few days after the port is put in.
-A mild painkiller, such as paracetamol, will help
+You can ask your doctor or nurse which painkillers you should take to help with this.

-Immediately after the port has been put in and for a few days after, check for any redness, swelling, bleeding, bruising, pain or heat around the wounds.
-Let your hospital doctor know straight away if you have any of these signs, as you could have an infection, which may need to be treated.
+Immediately after the port has been put in, and for a few days after, check for any redness, swelling, bleeding, bruising, pain or heat around the wounds.
+Let your hospital doctor know straight away if you have any of these.
+You could have an infection which may need to be treated.

 If the stitches are not dissolvable, they will be removed after about 7–10 days when the wound heals.